-Egging is a very inexpensive item when traveling, and you can make a tasty and healthy breakfast as simple as possible.
+Egging is a very inexpensive item when traveling, and you can make a tasty and healthy breakfast as simply as possible.

 It’s possible for people who travel with eggs to camp to keep the eggs safe.
 Put frozen eggs into sealed containers.
 Bring powdered eggs for rehydration on the campsite.

 How to pack eggs for camping (Quick and Easy Guide)